Last updated on October 1st, 2019 at 07:46 pm

 Previously in my posts you’ve heard me referring to carrier oils in the use of essential oils, so I thought I would take this opportunity to talk specifically about them.
 What about carrier oils?
 What are they?
 How are they used?
 Why are they used?

 Essential oils can be used alone in a diffuser to inhale it’s healing powers, but what if you want to use it topically on your skin?
 What is the best way to do that?
-There are some essential oils that can be used by themselves, but there are others that are too powerful and need to be diluted.
+There are some essential oils that can be used by themselves (although some recommend using a carrier oil for all oils), but there are others that are too powerful and need to be diluted.
 That’s where carrier oils come in.
 Let me answer some of those questions.

 What Is A Carrier Oil?